vhl/css-style-guide/README.md

        color: green;
    }
 }
+```

 Strict BEM says to indent child elements, but this can easily be confused for nesting.
-Keep child elements at the same indentation level as their parent (unless they actually _are_ nested for specificity reasons).
+Keep child elements at the same indentation level as their parent (unless they actually _are_ nested for specificity reasons). **NOTE: Considering reinstating indentation of child elements.**
-```